uhawaii-system-its-ti-iam/uh-groupings-docker-dev/vault/README.md

 or CLI with `VAULT_ADDR` set):

     vault login
-    vault secrets enable -path=kv kv
+    vault secrets enable -path=kv -version=2 kv

+`-version=2` is explicit so the mount is unambiguously KV v2 regardless of the Vault image's default.
+The policy and HTTP path below (`kv/data/uhgroupings`, `/v1/kv/data/uhgroupings`) depend on KV v2's `data/` segment.

-If the engine is already enabled, Vault reports that the path is already in use;
+If the engine is already enabled at a different version, disable it first (`vault secrets disable kv`) and re-enable with `-version=2`, then re-write the secret.
+If it is already enabled as v2, Vault reports that the path is in use;
 that is fine.

 ## Store the Grouper API Password

-Important vault values for here and in the scripts:
+Important vault values referenced throughout this README and by the Groupings API at runtime (the Groupings build scripts only use `VAULT_URL` for a liveness check; the values below are consumed by the Spring API and by manual `vault` CLI / `curl` commands):

 - Vault path:   `kv/uhgroupings` (Spring: `vault://kv/uhgroupings`)
 - Password key: `grouperClient.webService.password`